attestation services in sharjah

 France Certificate Attestation for the UAE

 For documents issued in France to be recognized in the United Arab Emirates, they must undergo a specific attestation process.
-As France is a signatory to the Hague Convention, documents are typically legalized through an Apostille, a form of authentication accepted by around 119 countries.
+As France is a signatory to the Hague Convention, documents are typically legalized through an Apostille, a form of authentication accepted across the Convention's Contracting Parties (130 as at 30 June 2026).
 However, the UAE does not recognize the Apostille due to its non-membership in the convention.
 Consequently, individuals planning to live, study, or work in the UAE must ensure their French-issued documents are properly attested.
 This France certificate attestation involves additional steps to verify the document's authenticity, fulfilling the UAE's legal requirements for foreign nationals.

 What is the procedure for French Certificate Attestation for UAE use?